RoyalIcing/perforated/README.md

 Target specific form entries.
 Target all entries of a certain type.

-### Make sections dependant.

-Sections can be made to only show when a checkbox is on with one line.
-Just declare what you want, there's no extra JS.

 ### Extend.

 Perforated will automatically shows type-specific errors for incorrectly entered fields.
 Easily extend this validation.
 Add your own error messages.

-Form processing and validation is completely separate from form display, so extend or even replace either however you wish.
+Form processing and validation is completely separate from form display, so extend or replace how your form is validated or how it is displayed however you wish.

-### Namespaced.
+### Automatically namespaced.

-Submitted forms have their own namespace e.g. `$_POST['formID']` This means it will not clash with other POST variables, use `name` without worry in WordPress: http://stackoverflow.com/questions/15810948/post-returns-empty-on-form-submit-in-wordpress
+Submitted forms have their own namespace e.g. `$_POST['formID']` This means it will not clash with other POST variables, so use fields like `name` without worry in WordPress: http://stackoverflow.com/questions/15810948/post-returns-empty-on-form-submit-in-wordpress

-### Use external values for dependencies.
+### Make sections dependant on whatever you wish.

+Sections can be made to only show when a checkbox is on with one line.
+Just declare what you want, there's no extra JS.

-External values can be used to automatically fill entries or for dependencies, using a simple callback. e.g. Only use a particular part of a form if the user is logged in.
+External values can be used to automatically fill entries or for dependencies to turn sections on and off, just by using a simple callback.

-### Example:
+For example, only show and use a particular part of a form if the user is logged in – no complicated if-statements.

+## Example

 ```php
 define ('EXAMPLE_SUBMIT_VIDEO', 'submitVideo');